dvanherbergen/robotframework-filelibrary/README.md

 - bulk inserts
 - procedure calls
 - retrieve data into var (not only
-- use maven generation of doc
 - queries
 	AP
 	AP-With-...
 	AP-With-...
 - support null parameter in where clause
 - Configurable data source:
 	SQL
 	REST?
 	JSON?
 	XLS

-- extendable variable expansion
-- load datafiles into DB using DBUnit?
+? load datafiles into DB using DBUnit
-- compare datafiles with custom diff ?
+? compare datafiles with custom diff
-- add compression for large datasets?
+? add compression for large datasets?
--